📋 Compliance & Permits Guide

 Application Submission

-Submit permit applications to the appropriate city department.
-Applications typically require project details, contractor licensing information, and payment of applicable fees.
-Some projects may require multiple reviews.
+Submit permit applications to the appropriate Shreveport building department.
+This typically includes project details, contractor information, proof of insurance, and any required plans showing the scope of work.

 3